 Section 5.
-Material reflecting caution, consultation, admonishment, warning, reprimand, or letter of expectations shall be retained in the file for a maximum three (3) years, unless other disciplinary actions, which are for related conduct or for different conduct of similar severity, have been taken and sustained during that period.
+Disciplinary actions, as identified in Article 15, shall be retained in the file for a maximum three (3) years, unless other disciplinary actions, which are for related conduct or for different conduct of similar severity, have been taken and sustained during that period.
 Such subsequent disciplinary actions shall commence a new three (3) year period.
-At the employee's request, material that falls within the above parameters may be removed from the employee's personnel file.
+At the employee's request, material that falls within the above parameters may be removed from the employee's personnel file after the time period.
 The removed documents shall be maintained by the County in a separate location in accordance with State Archives rules and regulations.
 A copy of this material shall also be given to the employee at the time of removal.